sphere-engine/SRL-Handbook/content/welcome.rst

 We focus on **the essence of functionality** namely the idea of processing source codes submitted into the system.
 As the user of one of our products you will be the creator of new programming problems.

 Let us introduce the convention of naming - the person who creates the problem is *the problem setter* or *the author* and the person who use the service and solves the problem is just *the user*.
 All presented information are independent of the type of our service thus we just call it *service*.
-Also note that the services are rather oriented to deal with console applications with standard input / output communication.
+Also note that the service is mostly oriented to deal with console applications with standard input / output communication.

 We provide simple definitions in dictionary, get familiar with them to avoid future problems with understanding.